Rewire-then-Probe: A Contrastive Recipe for Probing Biomedical Knowledge of Pre-trained Language Models: Acknowledgements

 To facilitate research in this direction, we present a well-curated biomedical knowledge probing benchmark, \data, that consists of 19 thoroughly selected relations.
 Each relation contains $1k$ queries ($19k$ queries in total with at most 10 answers each), which are extracted from the large UMLS~\cite{bodenreider2004unified} biomedical knowledge graph and verified by domain experts.
 We use automatic metrics to identify the hard examples based on the hardness of exposing answers from their query tokens.
 See Table~\ref{tab:examples} for a sample of easy and hard examples from \data.

-Although numerous probing approaches have been developed for general domain PLMs (e.g., LAMA; \citealt{petroni2019language} and mLAMA; \citealt{kassner2021multilingual}), we highlight that it is challenging for fairing comparing domain-specific PLMs on \data due to the adaptation of different vocabulary sets during probing (i.e., open vs. knowledge graph entity-only).
-Another considerable challenge is handling multi-token encoding of the answers, where all existing approaches (i.e., {mask predict}; \citealt{petroni2019language}, {retrieval-based}; \citealt{dufter2021static}, and {generation-based}; \citealt{gao2020making}) struggle to be effective.\footnote{Prompt-based probing approaches such as AutoPrompt~\cite{shin2020autoprompt}, SoftPrompt~\cite{qin2021learning}, and OptiPrompt~\cite{zhong2021factual} need additional labelled data for fine-tuning prompts, but we restrict the scope of our investigation to methods that do not require task data.} This is of paramount importance in the biomedical domain where multi-token answers are far more common (e.g. in \data only 2.6\% of the answers are single-token, while in the English set of mLAMA;~\citealt{kassner2021multilingual}, 98\% are single-token).
-For example, the mask predict approach~\cite{jiang2020x} which performs well in probing multilingual knowledge achieves less than 1\% accuracy on \data.
-Moreover, the mask predict probing approaches heavily rely on their pre-trained mask language modelling (MLM) heads, which are normally removed during the fine-tuning of downstream tasks.
+A considerable challenge in probing in biomedical domain is handling multi-token encoding of the answers (e.g. in \data only 2.6\% of the answers are single-token, while in the English set of mLAMA;~\citealt{kassner2021multilingual}, 98\% are single-token), where all existing approaches (i.e., {mask predict}; \citealt{petroni2019language}, {retrieval-based}; \citealt{dufter2021static}, and {generation-based}; \citealt{gao2020making}) struggle to be effective.\footnote{Prompt-based probing approaches such as AutoPrompt~\cite{shin2020autoprompt}, SoftPrompt~\cite{qin2021learning}, and OptiPrompt~\cite{zhong2021factual} need additional labelled data for fine-tuning prompts, but we restrict the scope of our investigation to methods that do not require task data.} For example, the mask predict approach~\cite{jiang2020x} which performs well in probing multilingual knowledge achieves less than 1\% accuracy on \data.